rafaelortizzableh/movie_recommend/README.md

 # Movie Recommendation App

-This project is my take of the project created on [Robert Brunhage's Ultimate Flutter Course](https://robertbrunhage.com/course).
+This project is my take of the movie recommendation app featured on [Robert Brunhage's Ultimate Flutter Course](https://robertbrunhage.com/course).

 Apart from the functionalities specified on that project.
 This app includes Internalization allowing user to get both the app's strings and the movie results in Spanish or English.